 We may be asking too much of the relationship, too, if we feel compelled to entertain other romantic prospects.
 "We've grown up and been taught that we meet this one person who we end up being with who's supposed to meet all of our needs," Sosa says.
 "This one person is our best friend, the person we're intimate with, who we have deep conversations with, and it puts a lot of pressure on relationships for that one person to be our everything."

 But if you find yourself reaching outside of your relationship as a way to escape a partner that is toxic or abusive, then that's a completely different scenario, Sosa says.
 "You're not cushioning, you're looking for safety," she explains.
 Look for resources to contact, such as the National Domestic Violence Helpline, or your own friends and family.

 Where to go from here

 If you're cushioning what is otherwise a healthy relationship, and don't have a desire to be open with your partner about your actions, then you might need to look even further within.
 "If you don't care about hurting someone else's feelings or you don't care how your behaviours are affecting others, then there are some issues that you need to discuss and look into to understand why don't you care about this person's feelings or why it's not a big deal to you," Sosa explains.

-Right now, the only doomsday prep we need in our lives is for a second coronavirus lockdown — not for our relationships.
+Right now, we don't need any more doomsday prep — especially not for our relationships.
 The key to putting an end to cushioning (and preventing it in the first place) is being upfront, open, and honest with yourself and your partner about what you want and need in a committed relationship.
 Sure, that looks different to everyone, but hopefully you both can come to an agreement about what you're looking for.
 Otherwise, one of you might go looking for it in someone else.